arobbins/articles/article1.md

 This might seem like a silly example, but I think it shines a much needed light on exactly what we're talking about when we talk about mutability.
 When you type the number 1 in a JavaScript console, the compiler assigns that piece of data to the Primitive data type.
 Therefore when you attempt to change the number 1 to the number 2, it fails and probably has a heartattack under the hood.

-## Comparison
+## Comparison and passing around

-Besides mutability, another important distinction between Primitive Types and Object Types is the way they're compared.
+Besides mutability, another important distinction between Primitive Types and Object Types is the way they're compared and passed around within the program.
 Primitive Types are compared by value, while Object Types are compared by reference.
 What does this mean?
 Let's look at Primitives first.
 Consider the following code:

 ```js